AlexProgrammerDE/balena-minecraft-server/README.md

 ## Why balenaServer?

 * It works out of the box, just start it and it just works. :+1:
 * You can play anywhere.
 You can take the Pi to a friend, connect to his Wifi and enjoy playing. :video_game:
 * It is free.
-No costs, no big server and no complication. :heavy_dollar_sign:
+No costs, no big server and no complication. :moneybag:
 * Why hosting on a computer?
-A Pi is power efficient! :electric_plug:
+A Pi is power efficient! :rocket:
 * You can easy maintain the files on the Pi by using your PC. :computer:

 ## Hardware required

-* Raspberry Pi 4B (The best is 4GB)
+* Raspberry Pi 4B (The best is 4GB) :tada:
-* SD Card (we recommend 8GB Sandisk Extreme Pro)
+* SD Card (we recommend 8GB Sandisk Extreme Pro) :floppy_disk:
-* Power supply
+* Power supply :electric_plug:

 ## Software required